microsoft/pai/docs/user/training.md

 The data here doesn't only mean *dataset* of machine learning, also includes all files and information, like code, scripts, trained model, and so on.
 Most model training and other kinds of jobs need to exchange data between docker container and outside.

 OpenPAI creates a clean docker container.
-Some data can be built into docker image directly, if it's changed rarely.
+Some data can be built into docker image directly if it's changed rarely.

 If it needs to exchange data on runtime, the command, which passes to docker in job configuration, needs to initiate the data exchange progress.
 For example, use `git`, `wget`, `scp`, `sftp` or other commands to copy data in and out.
 If some command is not built in docker, it can be installed in the command by `apt install` or `python -m pip install`.